-Why do some areas show no listings for restaurants, attractions or other categories?
+Why do some areas show no listings for restaurants, attractions, or other categories on your website?

 Businesses listed on VISITFLORIDA.com are participants in the VISIT FLORIDA Partnership program.
 If there are no members in a particular destination, a page will return no results.
 For more information on businesses in the area, contact the local Chamber of Commerce or Visitors Bureau.

-How do I find out if a business is legitimate or file a complaint?
+How do I find out if a business is legitimate and/or how do I file a complaint?

-Contact the Florida Division of Consumer Services at www.800helpfla.com or 1-800-HELPFLA.
+Contact the Florida Division of Consumer Services or call 1-800-HELPFLA.

-How can I get information on relocating to Florida?
+How can I get information about relocating to Florida?